LexPry/Java-Messy/Banking/README.md

 ### Description

 Messy implementation of object oriented design.
-Using this project to learn and the cleaner implementation will be in Employee Project under Java-Messy/Employee/src
+Using this project to learn and the cleaner implementation will be in Work Set 6 Project under Java-Messy/Work Set 6/src